MarvinTheParanoidRobot/SDR/lib/glg/examples_java/ObjectSelection/README.txt

 MouseClick (left click).

-The button widgets have Actions of type SEND COMMAND, with CommandType=WriteValue forthe "SetValue" button, and Commandtype=GoTo for the "More" button widget.
+The button widgets have Actions of type SEND COMMAND, with CommandType=WriteValue for the "SetValue" button, and Commandtype=GoTo for the "More" button widget.
 Clicking on the More button will load another drawing obj_selection2.g, showing additional widgets with other command types.
 At run-time, the Commands added to the widgets are